ISPG Home

 Are all of ISPG's products custom made?

-ISPG manufactures custom cannula and glassware to original equipment manufactures' specifications, but we also supply off-the-shelf glass syringes, syringe components and specialty needles.
+ISPG supplies custom cannula and glassware to original equipment manufactures' specifications.

 Can ISPG produce prototypes?